-When it comes to deciding if you should breastfeed or bottle feed your baby—or do both—how do you sort out what’s true and what’s not?
+When it comes to deciding between breastfeeding vs. formula feeding your baby—or doing both—how do you sort out what’s true and what’s not?
 Check out the following common misconceptions regarding breastfeeding and formula feeding.

 And speak with your doctor about your thoughts and concerns.
-The two of you will find the best course of action for your baby.
+Ultimately, it's not about breastmilk vs. formula; it's about what's best for the individuals involved.
+With the help of an open dialogue, the two of you will find the best course of action for your baby.
 And that's all that matters.

 - Don’t breast and bottle feed

 - Breastfed babies are smarter

 - Formula is less healthy